PixelStoriesEngine/pixel-stories-docs/src/content/blog/animation-import-flow-update.md

   - Introduced a default animation configuration for characters.
   - Animation settings inherit default values defined in the character unless explicitly overridden.
 - [Editor] Renamed “Actor” to “Character” in UI copy and asset paths.
+- [Player] Implement default config inheritance for player as well